 The Department of Human Services has as its goal a common sense human service delivery system that is comprehensive, responsive, coordinated and based on measurable results.
 The department provides various forms of assistance to citizens of Monroe County including income support, medical assistance and comprehensive services designed to promote a higher quality of life for children, families and disadvantaged or elderly adults.

 Our offices for 111 Westfall Road and 691 St. Paul Street are open between the hours of 8:00 AM to 4:00 PM.
-Walk-in applications are accepted daily between these hours.
+Walk-in applications are accepted Monday - Friday between these hours.

 Mission Statement: "The Stand:

 This area of human services encompasses Temporary Assistance, Emergency Assistance, Food Stamps, Medicaid, Home Energy Assistance Program (HEAP) and day care subsidies for working parents.

 This area of human services encompasses Child Protective Services (CPS) Foster Care, Adoption, Adult Protective Services (APS), and other family services teams such as, the Youth Opportunity Unit (YOU), Family Access and Connection Team (FACT) and the Impact team housed at Bivona Child Advocacy Center on Lake Avenue.

 Operational in Fall 2010, this facility is a joint venture between Monroe County Department of Human Services, Monroe County Department of Health-Starlight Pediatric Clinic and the Society for Protection and Care of Children (SPCC).
 The center provides a revolutionary state-of-the-art facility enhancing our already established premier medical home for foster care children, co-located with a supervised visitation center.
 For more information on the center or to learn about the Buy-a-Brick Campaign, click on the link below.